kd8bny/blog/content/posts/session_inhibit2.md

 - `head` - output the first part of files
 - `/dev/random` - system entropy used for keys and other randomness

-The concept is to read the first few lines of `/dev/random` every 240 sec.
-We could do something like `cat /dev/random` but i felt that was unnecessary overhead for just keeping a process alive.
+The concept is to read the first few lines of `/dev/random` every 240 sec keeping us periodic and lightweight.
+We could do something like `cat /dev/random` but I felt that was unnecessary overhead for just keeping a process alive.

 *Note:* `/dev/urandom` is perfectly fine too for our use.